cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

   define access to services
 * Role - A role given to a person as part of the group that can refine access rights.
+* Organization - The information representing an Organization that manages a Big Data Service

 ## Profile